-From our test, we obtain better results to reconstruct Progenome species clusters with a threshold of 0.06 (i.e. ANI \geq 94%) for Mash distances, kmer size = 18 and sketch size = 5000.
+From our tests, the best parameters to reconstruct Progenome species clusters are a threshold of 0.06 for Mash distances (i.e. ANI $\ge$ 94%), kmer size = 18 and sketch size = 5000.
+We use those parameters.

 To detect the communities, we use the louvain community detection algorithm.